 San Francisco is loaded with history.
 Some of it’s hidden, but some spots – like the InterContinental Mark Hopkins San Francisco, tower over the City by the Bay in plain view.

-Opened in 1926, on the site of the former Mark Hopkins mansion, it’s welcomed a dozen presidents, celebrities and royalty.
+Opened in 1926, on the site of the former Mark Hopkins mansion, this hotel has welcomed a dozen presidents, celebrities and royalty.
 In the 1940s, big bands performed in its Peacock Court ballroom, attracting lines of WWII GIs looking to dance in the famous setting.

 The charm of this grand dame is apparent from the moment you arrive.
 With a stately entrance and adorned doormen, her exterior oozes elegance and grace.
 With its pair of sparkling crystal chandeliers, grand piano and gold adorned furnishings, the lobby has an opulent look.